YunoHost/doc/packaging_apps.md

 * install script should use command line method instead of curl call through web install form;
 * install script should save install answers;
 * application sources should be checked with a control sum (sha256, sha1 or md5) or a PGP signature;
-* scripts had been tested on Debian Wheezy and Jessie as well as 32 bits, 64 bits and ARM architectures;
+* scripts had been tested on Debian Jessie as well as 32 bits, 64 bits and ARM architectures;
 * backup and restore scripts are present and functional.

 ### Publish and ask for testing your application